-Morgan Stanley (MS) named Brian Wynne and Charlie Visconsi to replace Stratford Shields when he steps down Sept.
+Morgan Stanley (MS:US) named Brian Wynne and Charlie Visconsi to replace Stratford Shields when he steps down Sept.
 1 as head of public-finance, according to Michael Heaney, global head of credit.

 Wynne, the unit’s second-in-command, and Visconsi will take over as co-heads, Heaney said yesterday in a memo.
 With the New York-based company for 23 years, Wynne has been Shields’s deputy since 2008 while Visconsi, a 14-year employee, has been co-head of the bank’s Infrastructure East Group since 2007.